Hitengit054/new-git/README.md

 # new-git
-This repository contents simple code to create the repository
+This repository contents simple code to create the repository.